 - The pharmacist should notify the patient of any cost-sharing responsibilities before dispensing the emergency supply.

 Keep in mind that when you obtain an emergency supply of medication, your health insurance might not cover the cost, especially if you are waiting on prior authorization from your plan.
 If that happens, you can look for other ways to help you pay for your medication, such as a prescription discount card.

 America’s Pharmacy offers a free Rx discount card that can be used at thousands of pharmacies across the United States.
-You can download a card and search for rx coupons on our website or get othee free app to find prescription discounts wherever you are.
+You can download an Rx savings card and search for free Rx coupons on our website or get the free Rx savings app to find prescription discounts wherever you are.